wmo-im/wis2box-training/documentation/docs/practical-sessions/accessing-your-student-vm.md

     You can always find the latest 'wis2box-setup' archive at [https://github.com/wmo-im/wis2box/releases](https://github.com/wmo-im/wis2box/releases).

-    The exercise material as used in this training can be downloaded as follows:
+    The exercise material used in this training can be downloaded as follows:

     ```bash
     wget https://training.wis2box.wis.wmo.int/exercise-materials.zip
     unzip exercise-materials.zip
+    ```

+    The following additional python modules are required to run the exercise materials:

+    ```bash
+    pip3 install minio
+    pip3 install pywiscat
+    pip3 install pywis-pubsub
     ```

     If you are using the student VM provided during local WIS2 training sessions, the required software will already be installed.